yazan6546/Process-Scheduling-Algorithms-Using-Python/README.md

 # Process Scheduling Algorithms

 This project implements several process scheduling algorithms in Python.
-The goal is to simulate and understand the behavior of different scheduling methods in an operating system context
+The goal is to simulate and understand the behavior of different scheduling methods in an operating system context.

 ## Table of Contents